BenjaminSabbione/-Hello-World-/README.md

 ## Description
-_The GitHub account of Benjamin Sabbione made with professional development for analytics and used for a multitude of other professioanl instances_
+_The GitHub account of Benjamin Sabbione made with professional development for analytics and used for a multitude of other important instances_

 ##